drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # Selenium Facts
 ----------------

+* **`is_displayed` teslls you wethere an elemnt is visible or not.
+You can't just rely on checking whether the element is present in the DOM, because you can hide elements in the**

-* Create your own wait_for helper function.
-This is used for Selenium tests that require a refresh or a loadig of a feature.
+* **Create your own wait_for helper function.
+This is used for Selenium tests that require a refresh or a loadig of a feature.**
+> When using Selenium, if the page needs to refresh, you must put an explicit wait to ensure whatever item you're waiting for has loaded.
+Whenever you submit a form with
+Keys.ENTER or click something thatis going to cause a page to load, you probably wnat an explicit wati fro your next assertion

             e.g.

                 def wait_for(self, fn):
                     start_time - time.time()

                     while True:
                         try:
                             return fn()
                         except (AssertionError, WebDriverException) as e:
                             if time.time() - start_time > MAX_WAIT:
                                 raise e
                             time.sleep(0.5)

-* When using Selenium, if the page needs to refresh, you must put an explicit wait to ensure whatever item you're waiting for has loaded.
-Whenever you submit a form with
-  Keys.ENTER or click something thatis going to cause a page to load, you probably wnat an explicit wati fro your next assertion

-* Selenium can locate items via the following methods
+* **Selenium can locate items via the following methods**

     1. find_element_by_id
     2. find_element_by_name